Graham-72/feed_import/README.txt

 If you want, you can use your own function to parse content.
-To do that you have to implement hook_feed_import_process_info() which returns an array keyed by function alias and with value of function name.
-If function is a static member of a class then value is an array containing class name and function name.
+To do that you have to implement hook_feed_import_process_info() which returns an array keyed by function alias and with value of another array containing following keys: function => Function name for processing.
+If function is a static member of a
+              class then value is an array containing class name and function name.
+This function gets as parameter an array with feed info. settings => An array containing settings for process function keyed by setting name.
+A setting is an array with following keys and values: title       =>  This is displayed like textfield title. description =>  This is displayed as textfield description. default     =>  This is default SCALAR value for setting.
+              If function doesn't need user settings then this is must be an empty array. validate => A function name (like "function" key above) which will validate all settings.
+Function gets as parameters: setting name, value and default value.
+If setting value isn't valid then function must return default value else return value.
+This function is called for every setting so you may have to use a switch statement.
+              If you don't want to use this set it to NULL. info     => Some text describing process function, settings and others.

 Please note that in process function EVERY possible exception MUST BE CAUGHT!

 Example:
 function hook_feed_import_process_info() {
   return array(
+    'processFeedSuperFast' => array(
-    'processFeedSuperFast' => 'php_process_function_name',
+      'function' => 'php_process_function_name',
-    'processFeedByMyClass' => array('MyClassName', 'myProcessFunction'),
+      'settings' => array(
+        'my_setting' => array(
+          'title' => t('Setting title'),
+          'description' => t('My setting description'),
+          'default' => 128,
+        ),
+        'other_setting' => array(
+          'title' => t('The other setting'),
+          'description' => t('Description for setting'),
+          'default' => 'abcd',
+        ),
+        // Other settings...
+      ),
+      'validate' => 'php_process_function_validate',
+      'info' => t('About this process function.'),
+    ),
     // Other functions ...
   );
 }